 Information, Technology and Development

-This group covers all aspects of the relationship between the development process and "informatics" (meaning information, information systems, knowledge, and ICTs).
+This group covers all aspects of the relationship between the development process and "informatics" (meaning digital data, information, information systems, knowledge, and ICTs).
 It covers both strategic/policy and tactical/project levels; and encompasses all lifecycle aspects: readiness, design and development, transfer and adoption, use and impact.

 - This incorporates six papers from the 2013 ITD Study Group meeting on innovation and development, held at the University of Manchester; three of which are on permanent open access.